redis/redis/TLS.md

 redis-cli
 ---------

-1. Support tls in --slave and --rdb
+1. Add support for TLS in --slave and --rdb modes.

 Others
 ------